SystemBabble/SystemBabble.github.io/topics/openwrt/README.md

 * No iptables, ppp or opkg
 * Full wpad-openssl

-Use at your own risk: [bin/targets/ath79/tiny/](https://github.com/SystemBabble/SystemBabble.github.io/tree/master/topics/openwrt/files/tiny)

 ### Configuration

-There are 2 main configuration files to worry about.
+There are two main configuration areas to worry about. `network` and `wireless`

 #### Network